How to: Tone Your Booty

 Kneeling Hip Extension

-Start on all fours and keep the leg bent at a 90-degree angle and foot flexed, then press your leg up until your knee is in line with hip and parallel to floor.
-Reverse the movement to return to start.
+Start on all fours.
+Keep your leg bent at 90 degrees with foot flexed, then press your leg up until your knee is in line with your hip and parallel to the floor.
+Reverse to return to start.

-Bonus!
-Feel free to add a light weight in the crease of your knee or put on ankle weights.
+Tip: Add a light dumbbell in the crease of your knee or wear ankle weights to increase the burn.

 Fire Hydrant

-Similar to the Kneeling Hip Extension move, but instead of moving straight up, move the leg straight out (to the left or right).
-Try to get your leg in line with your hips.
+Same starting position as the hip extension but instead of pressing up, move your leg straight out to the side.
+Try to get your leg in line with your hips at the top.

 Hip Circle

-Stand tall with feet at hip-width.
-Keeping your hands in front of your stomach, pull your right knee up until it is parallel with the floor, then pull the knee out, opening up the hip.
-Return to the start position and repeat on the other side.
+Stand tall with feet hip width apart.
+Pull your right knee up until it is parallel with the floor, then pull the knee out to open up the hip.
+Return to start and repeat on the other side.

 Double Leg Hip Thrust